-Kleptomania is an old term, one that has been around since the 1800s, to describe an even older behaviour or occurrence.
-Stealing is viewed as illogical and impulsive, it is the excitement as opposed to the value of the object that drives the stealing behaviour.
+Kleptomania is an old term.
+It has been around since the 1800s, to describe an even older behaviour or Happening.
+Stealing is illogical and hasty.
+It is the excitement as opposed to the value of the object that drives the stealing behaviour.
 Often there is a deep shame, guilt around the behaviour, people struggle to share with others due to embarrassment.

 It is a rare mental health condition.
 Thought to affect about 1 in every 200 people.
-Generally women, typically older are more likely to present with or be diagnosed with kleptomania.
+Generally women, typically older are more likely to present with kleptomania.

-Psychologists think of Kleptomania as being associated with poor impulse control.
-There are some conditions researchers have noted an overlap in presentations with 1) Bulimia Nervosa 2) Obsessive Compulsive Disorder 3) Anxiety 4) Gambling 5) Substance use.
+Psychologists think of Kleptomania as being associated with poor urge control.
+There are some conditions researchers notes overlap in presentations with

-When an assessment is being done, your psychologist or psychiatrist might be interested in asking about your family history.
+When you do an assessment, your psychologist or psychiatrist might ask you about your family history.
 Sometimes it is impulse control difficulties that run in families.
-These behaviours can come in different family members such as gambling, eating disorders or kleptomania.
+These behaviours can come in different family members such as gambling, eating disorders or stealing.

 Psychology of Kleptomania

 People with Kleptomania often feel a deep sense of shame and guilt after the incident.
 A stealing episode is often preceded by recurrent impulses to steal and a build-up of tension if impulses are resisted.
-Prior to the stealing attempt, there is a sense of arousal.
-There is a momentary release of tension by the act of stealing but the deep sense of shame and guilt lingers after.
+Before the stealing attempt, there is a sense of arousal.
+There is a momentary release of tension by the act of stealing but the deep sense of shame and guilt stays after.

-Experts have proposed that kleptomania may be related to trauma, in the particular loss.
-It may be a subconscious or poorly aware means to correct for that loss.
+Experts propose that kleptomania relates to trauma, in the particular loss.
+It may be a hidden or poorly aware means to correct for that loss.
 Take for instance a child who lost their father who was a baker.
 That child might grow up to develop a behavioural addiction towards stealing bread, pies and cafeteria food.
-Often people with kleptomania repeatedly steal the same types of items.
+Often people with this steal the same types of items.
 They could be dressers, shoes or food items.

 Assessments for Stealing usually come about as part of a forensic or police investigation.
 Or the person with the condition, often after holding back years of shame seeks help.
 Sometimes it’s because the person has come in for help regarding another matter.

-Psychiatrist or psychologists would want to clarify the following before making a diagnosis.
-The points listed below form part of the American Psychiatric Association’s diagnostic criteria for kleptomania.
+Psychiatrist or psychologists usually want to clarify the following before making a diagnosis.

 - Presence of tension just prior to the stealing incident

-- A sense of gratification or a release of that tension immediately after the act.
+- A sense of relief or a release of that tension immediately after the act.

 - There is a sense of shame, guilt or anxiety between the episodes of stealing.